parsd/wpf-state-machine-tutorial/doc/source/plan.rst

    Nobody Expects the Spanish Inquisition |br|
    -- Monty Python’s Flying Circus, Season 2 Episode 2

-What definetly shouldn't happen is that the app crashes when it hits a bump.
-Also mutating into a zombi on a hickup is also a no no. Off the top of my head, I can think of the following undesirables:
+What definitely shouldn't happen is that the app crashes when it hits a bump.
+Also mutating into a zombie on a hiccup is also a no no. Off the top of my head, I can think of the following undesirables:

 * File not found
 * File not an image